injamam00155/CSE303-sec-04-Group-03/README.md

         cd .\CSE303-sec-04-Group-03\

 4. Create a virtual environment.
-Use you may use command:
+    You may run the following command in the terminal:

         python -m venv env